 Repair travertine floor chips and cracks yourself and save money.
 Unlike its installation, travertine floors can easily be repaired and maintained.
-Travertine is a durable natural rock with exceptional elegance which stands the test of time.
+Travertine is a durable natural rock with exceptional elegance that stands the test of time.
 However, sometimes cracks may appear in travertine flooring, which can be repaired with perfection, leaving no traces of repair.
 Follow the simple steps mentioned below to get excellent results that would look like a professional job.

-Step 1: Check the Flooring
+Step 1 - Check the Flooring

-Step 2: Clean the Cracks
+Step 2 - Clean the Cracks

-Step 3: Fill in the Cracks
+Step 3 - Fill in the Cracks

-Choose a suitable filling medium like grout, epoxy or tile caulk to fill in the cracks.
-Travertine comes in a variety of colors, with the more common ones being walnut, gold, beige or ivory.
-Use a similar color as that of your flooring tiles to mix in the filling medium you choose.
-The similarity of your tile color with that of your filling medium holds the key to a professional looking repair.
+Choose a suitable filling medium like grout, epoxy, or tile caulk to fill in the cracks.
+Travertine comes in a variety of colors, with the more common ones being walnut, gold, beige, or ivory.
+Use similar color as that of your flooring tiles to mix in the filling medium you choose.
+The similarity of your tile color with that of your filling medium holds the key to a professional-looking repair.
 The more appropriate the match, the harder it will be to detect repair work once you will be done.

-Step 4: Add Finishing Touches
+Step 4 - Add Finishing Touches

 Once the colored epoxy or grout has dried, add some finishing touches to make your repair virtually invisible.
-Travertine flooring can be finished to give a shiny, matted, brushed or a textured look.
+Travertine flooring can be finished to give a shiny, matted, brushed, or textured look.
 Give the filling the same finish to allow it to blend into the whole floor.
 Make sure there are no gaps left in your filling.
 Travertine is highly porous, and any liquid dropped on the floor will be absorbed instantly by the floor, which may affect its strength.
 Therefore, fill any small gaps that appear after drying to completely seal the crack to finish the job completely.